EmuDeck/emudeck.github.io/docs/emulators/steamos/vita3k.md

 ***

-### How to Configure Vita3K to Work With EmulationStation-DE
+### How to Configure Vita3K to Work With ES-DE and Pegasus
 [Back to the Top](#vita3k-table-of-contents)

 **Note:** This section requires you to install your PlayStation Vita games first through Vita3K.
-At this time, EmulationStation-DE only supports launching installed PSVita games.
+At this time, ES-DE and Pegasus only support launching installed PSVita games.

 1. In Desktop Mode, open Vita3K
 2. Right click a game of your choice, and click `Copy app info` --> `Title ID`